By David Joel Miller MS, Licensed Therapist & Licensed Counselor.

 People with Borderline Personality Disorder (BPD) differ so much there might be more than one type of BPD or that we may be placing several different mental illnesses together under one label.
 Gunderson in his book Borderline Personality Disorder describes three levels of functioning in people with BPD.
 Hotchkiss appears to enlarge this idea into three types of borderlines.

-Diagnostic criteria for mental health disorders are largely normal characteristics which have grown so large that they begin to interfere with everyday life.
+Diagnostic criteria for mental health disorders are largely normal characteristics that have grown so large that they begin to interfere with everyday life.
 Everyone has sadness sometimes and we all are or should be anxious occasionally.
 That same concept of degree rather than nature is applicable to BPD.

-Masterson wrote about Narcissistic Personality Disorder and described this as coming in low, medium and high levels.
+Masterson wrote about Narcissistic Personality Disorder and described this as coming in low, medium, and high levels.
 I think the use of that same sort of yardstick for measuring BPD might be useful.

 Low Borderline characteristics or traits.